opencog/learn/Theory-Notes.md

 ask it to solve some technical problem that could be solved by applying one of these scientific facts, it will utterly fail.
 Instead, you'll get something that sounds like it was cribbed from a textbook in the 1970's or the 1980's.
 Why is that?
-Well, because the representational emedding is such that two closely-related scientific facts are very far from one-another, and the system, of course, cannot find the path from here to there: its simply too far away.
+Well, because the representational embedding is such that two closely-related scientific facts are very far from one-another, and the system, of course, cannot find the path from here to there: its simply too far away.
 The textbook solution, however, is